 In 2013, McMahon guided the program its first win in the NCAA Tournament since 1984 as the Minutewomen advanced to the second round following a win over Connecticut.
 That came on the heels of setting new Atlantic 10 records for overall league championships (6) and consecutive championships (5).

-Through her first five years at the helm, UMass has been one of the top offensive and defensive units in the country.
-The Minutewomen have been ranked in the Top 8 nationally in points, the Top 5 in scoring offense, the Top 11 in scoring defense and the Top 4 in win percentage in four of those years.
+Through her first six years at the helm, UMass has been one of the top offensive and defensive units in the country.
+The Minutewomen have been ranked in the Top 8 nationally in points, the Top 5 in scoring offense, the Top 11 in scoring defense and the Top 4 in win percentage in five of those years.
 Her 2012 squad led the entire nation in points with 491, while the 2015 addition finished as the No. 2 scoring defense nationally.
 In 2016, UMass ranked third in scoring offense, ninth in scoring defense and fifth in scoring margin.
 Additionally, the program has been ranked among the Top 10 in RPI during the 2012, 2013, and 2014 seasons.

 In addition to her coaching responsibilities with the Minutewomen, McMahon established and coordinated a partnership between the A-10 Conference and the Friends of Jaclyn Foundation, a charitable organization created to raising public awareness regarding pediatric brain tumors.
 She also directed all UMass camps, clinics and local tournaments.
 She was also named the first-ever Italian National Women's Lacrosse Coach for the 2017 FIL World Cup.
 She has served on the IWLCA North/South Committee and the NCAA Championship Committee as well during her time with UMass.